What is The Pink Star Walk?

 The exact details and maps of the route will be released closer to the time of the event; maps will be included in your walker pack.
-As a guide the Auckland 5km will stay within The Domain whilst the 21km will head into Auckland CBD.
+As a guide the Auckland 5km will stay within The Domain, the 10km will go down towards Judges Bay and the 21km will head into Auckland CBD.
 The Wellington event will follow a route along the Wellington waterfront.
 The Christchurch 5km will stay within Hagley Park whilst the half marathon will venture further but due to construction work we can’t currently confirm where this particular walk will go – details for this route will be released in due course.

 Is The Pink Star Walk a race?
 Will I get a prize for coming first?

 No, The Pink Star Walk is not a race and there will be no prizes for coming first.
 This is a walking event and due to health and safety anyone seen running will be asked to leave to the course.